bec-archer/SR80-Manuals/user-manual.md

 **Read-only for Front Counter:** Closed jobs are read-only from the Front Counter.
 You can view everything — photos, notes, repair history, cost — but intake fields are locked, the customer edit pencil is hidden, and no action buttons appear on closed items.

 **Closure info:** At the top of a closed job's detail view, a **CLOSED** banner shows when the job was closed and who closed it — e.g., *"Closed Apr 14, 2026 at 3:05 PM · by Tony."* If you reopen and close it again, the banner updates to reflect the most recent close.
-On the individual item cards, a full-width gray **CLOSED** banner (same style as the COMPLETE and TOTALED banners) makes it immediately obvious which items are done — it's hard to miss.
+On the individual item cards, a full-width gray **CLOSED** banner makes it immediately obvious which items are done — it's hard to miss.
+Similarly, items that are waiting for testing show a full-width orange **READY FOR TESTING** banner at the top of the item card so you can tell at a glance that the tech is finished and the item just needs its final test.

 **Admin editing on closed jobs:** On an admin device (or a non-admin device with admin elevation active), closed items behave differently.
 The pencil icon reappears on closed item cards, so you can tap to edit intake fields if something needs correcting after the fact.
 A **Reopen Item** button is also visible on each closed item card — on non-admin devices it's grayed out with a lock icon as a visual reminder that it exists, but only an admin can use it.